Combined Graduate Level Examination

 Combined Graduated Level Examination (SSC CGL or CGLE) is an examination conducted by the Staff Selection Commission to recruit Group B and C officers to various posts in ministries, departments and organizations of the Government of India.
 The Staff Selection Commission was established in 1975.

-The Staff Selection Commission is expected to release the SSC CGL result 2024 soon on its official website - ssc.gov.in.
-The Commission released the SSC CGL answer key on October 3, 2024.
-The last date to send objections was October 8, 2024.
-The Commission will consider the objections and analyze the representation received from the candidates.
-The Commission will refund the fee to candidates in case the objection turns out to be valid.
-The Commission conducted the SSC CGL 2024 from September 9 to 26, 2024.

-The SSC CGL result 2024 will be prepared based on the final answer key.
-The candidates are required to login on the official website to download the answer key.
-The candidates will be required to log in with their registration number and password to download the SSC CGL Tier 1 answer key 2024.
-It is expected that the SSC CGL Tier 1 Cutoff 2024 will remain high despite the high number of vacancies.

 Prerequisites

 Candidates applying for the various posts need to have a bachelor's degree from a recognized university at the time of applying.
 Applicants must be between 20 and 30 years of age.
 The age limits may vary depending on the position applied.
 For instance, the position for Inspector of Central Bureau of Narcotics, which originally had an age range from 18 to 27 years, was extended to 30 years in September 2018.
 The application fee for 2017 is Rs.
 100. All women, people in Scheduled Castes or Scheduled Tribes, physically disabled people, and ex-servicemen eligible for reservation are exempted from paying the application fee.